 Le Coq – A bar near République that distinguishes itself by using traditional French liqueurs and ingredients as the base of its menu.
 Closed Sunday.

 Best for Dinner

-Philou – Chef Philippe Damas is showcasing the season’s best ingredients at a great value in this tiny bistro.
+L’Angelus du Canal (ex-Philou) – Seasonal fare and reasonable prices are still the hallmarks of this neighborhood bistro.
 In nice weather, snag a table on the terrasse.
 Closed Sunday & Monday.

 Siseng – Burgers are ubiquitous in Paris, but the unique ones at Siseng are worth seeking out.
 The house specialty is bao burgers: five spiced beef patties with tamarind and tempura onion or a crispy chicken filet with coconut milk & basil on steamed Chinese buns.
 Open every day.